 The headline change to Siri is primarily cosmetic.
 Apple has fine-tuned both the male and female voices so that they should sound less robotic and more natural, with more detailed expression and intonation.

 We're not sure how many people have adopted Siri on the Mac as a way of communicating.
-It can save some time if you wanted to "turn on Bluetooth" or "play music", or "remind me I have a meeting at 4" but we feel a bit silly asking our Macs to do things when we are in the office.
+It can save some time if you wanted to "turn on Bluetooth" or "play music", or "remind me I have a meeting at 4" but we feel a bit silly asking our Macs to do things when we are in the office (which is why we love the fact that it is possible to type to Siri on your Mac, but we wish this was a default option).
 We don't think the new features in Siri in High Sierra will make anyone more likely to adopt it.

 Mail has been tweaked too, with a change to search so it should be easier than before to find emails within your swamped inbox.